 Here is detailed information:

-- Form IT-QEE-SSO1 for 2019 was previously mailed to you by GRACE following receipt and processing of your donation.
+- Form IT-QEE-SSO1 is mailed to you by GRACE following receipt and processing of your donation.
 This acknowledges your contribution.
 A replacement copy can be requested at firstname.lastname@example.org.

 - A software program’s Form IT-QEE-TP2 that is electronically filed with the Georgia income tax return satisfies the requirement that a taxpayer must submit Form IT-QEE-TP2 with the Georgia tax return when the QEE credit is claimed.
 For your reference, a blank TP2 form can be referenced above.

 - These software vendors are Department of Revenue approved for e-filing

 - How to claim the QEE Tax Credit using H&R Block

 - How to claim the QEE Tax Credit using TurboTax

 - Donors who itemize on the federal return: If a donor falls short of the full $10,000 SALT (State and Local tax) cap, the donor is allowed to treat their contribution to GRACE as payment of state or local taxes for federal income tax purposes.

 - If you itemized your deductions on your federal return, in order to prevent “double dipping” you must add back to your Georgia taxable income any portion of the GRACE contribution deducted.
 This increase to Georgia taxable income is reported on Form 500 Schedule 1 – Adjustments to Income, as “Other” and use the description “Qualifed Education Expense Credit Adjustment.”

 - Georgia Form 500 – Credit: The Qualified Education Expense Credit code number is 125.
 This needs to be entered on Form 500 Schedule 2 (Georgia Tax Credit Usage and Carryover).
 Enter your “Credit Certificate #” which was provided on your approval letter from the Georgia Department of Revenue, social security number and credit amount claimed.